DerrickWood/kraken/docs/MANUAL.markdown

 read the paragraph about MiniKraken, below.

-* **Disk space**: Construction of Kraken's standard database will require at least 160 GB of disk space.
+* **Disk space**: Construction of Kraken's standard database will require at least 500 GB of disk space.
 Customized databases may require more or less space.
-Disk space used is linearly proportional to the number of distinct $k$-mers; as of Feb.
-2015, Kraken's default database contains just under 6 billion (6e9) distinct $k$-mers.
+Disk space used is linearly proportional to the number of distinct $k$-mers; as of Oct.
+2017, Kraken's default database contains just under 34.3 billion (3.4e10) distinct $k$-mers.

     In addition, the disk used to store the database should be locally-attached storage.
 Storing the database on a network